kbiits/kbiits/README.md

 # Hi, I'm Nabiel Omar Syarif 👋

 I'm just a person who loves to code.
-My goal right now is to create my own dream world.
+My goals right now is to create my own dream world.

 ### Tech Stack
 <!-- START OF PROFILE STACK, DO NOT REMOVE -->